 ☸My character is Registered.
 What does that mean for them?

 Registration comes with a whole host of perks!
 As fully fledged American citizens, Registered imPorts can use their tattoos as passports to cross the border into allied territories.
 They're eligible for several scholarships should they wish to pursue higher education, and they are guaranteed both housing and employment, provided they stay in imPorts cities.
 They will be able to use Porters without question, and will be able to cross state borders without being stopped and investigated.
-Additionally, they will receive weekly stipends of [double check the amount of dollars here].
+Additionally, they will receive a $75 bonus in their weekly stipend.

 ☸ My character is Unsettled.
 What does that mean for them?